 replace the template’s substring between ‘$’ with value and add the results to the end of query string

 Otherwise, add key=value to the end of query q

+If any of hostTemplate, portTemplate, and pathTemplate exists, for each

+replace the template’s substring of the corresponding part of segment/subsegment URL between corresponding key between two ‘$’ with it found value in the SBD table, or

+if the match is not found in the table, replace the corresponding part of the segment/subsegment URL with it default value.

-Return the query q to the DASH client
+Return the updated URL with the query q to the DASH client

 NOTE: when the full URL is assembled, query q will be prefixed with the character `?` if it starts the query part of the URL, or `&` otherwise.